 The views expressed herein do not necessarily reflect the views of MASECO as a whole or any part thereof.
 All investments involve risk and may lose value.
 The value of your investment can go down depending upon market conditions and you may not get back the original amount invested.
 Your capital is always at risk.
 Alternative strategies involve higher risks than traditional investments, such as speculative investment techniques, which can magnify the potential for investment loss or gain.
 Although the information is based on data which MASECO considers reliable, MASECO gives no assurance or guarantee that the information is accurate, current or complete and it should not be relied upon as such.

 MASECO LLP (trading as MASECO Private Wealth and MASECO Institutional) is established as a limited liability partnership in England and Wales (Companies House No. OC337650) and has its registered office at Burleigh House, 357 Strand, London WC2R 0HS.
 The partners are Mr J E Matthews, Mr J R D Sellon; Mr A Benson, Mr D R B Dorman, Mr H Q A Findlater, Mr E A Howison, Mr T Flonaes, Ms A L Solana and Mr N B Tissot.
 For your protection, telephone calls may be recorded.

-Issued by MASECO LLP, a limited liability partnership registered under the laws of England and Wales (Companies House No. OC337650), which is authorized and regulated by the Financial Conduct Authority for the conduct of investment business in the UK and is registered in the US with the Securities & Exchange Commission as a Registered Investment Adviser.
-Its registered office is at Burleigh House, 357 Strand, London WC2R 0HS, United Kingdom.
+MASECO LLP is authorised and regulated by the Financial Conduct Authority for the conduct of investment business in the UK and is registered with the US Securities and Exchange Commission as a Registered Investment Advisor.